Soham360/sturdy-fiesta/BA_about.md

 permalink: /about/
 ---

-A Fastpages clone, for CSA - Soham Kamat
+A Fastpages clone, for CSA - Tirth Thakkar & Haseeb Beg